UCLA-VAST/minimap2-acceleration/README.md

 	- [Directory Layout][14]
 	- [Testbed][15]
 	- [GPU Kernel][16]
+	- [CPU Kernel][17]
-- [Limitations and Notes][17]
+- [Limitations and Notes][18]
-- [Acknowledgement][18]
+- [Acknowledgement][19]

 ## <a name="general"></a> General Information

 ### <a name="intro"></a> Introduction

-In genome sequencing, it is a crucial but time-consuming task to [detect potential overlaps][19] between any pair of the input reads, especially those that are ultra-long.
-The state-of-the-art overlapping tool [Minimap2][20] outperforms other popular tools in speed and accuracy.
-It has a single computing hot-spot, [chaining][21], that takes 70% of the time and needs to be accelerated.
+In genome sequencing, it is a crucial but time-consuming task to [detect potential overlaps][20] between any pair of the input reads, especially those that are ultra-long.
+The state-of-the-art overlapping tool [Minimap2][21] outperforms other popular tools in speed and accuracy.
+It has a single computing hot-spot, [chaining][22], that takes 70% of the time and needs to be accelerated.

 We modify the chaining algorithm to reorder the operation sequence that transforms the algorithm into its hardware-friendly equivalence.
 We customize a fine-grained task dispatching scheme which could keep parallel PEs busy while satisfying the on-chip memory restriction.
 Moreover, we map the algorithm to a fully pipelined streaming architecture on FPGA using HLS, which achieves significant performance improvement.
 The same methodology applies to GPU and CPU SIMD implementation, and we also achieve decent speedups.